jerickjoe111/launch-school/JS230/03_XHR_requests.md

 1. Instantiation of the `XMLHttpRequest` class.
 2. Setting the HTTP request (method, host, path, headers...).
 3. Sending the request, with or without data in its body.
+4. Handling the response (usually with the help of event listeners)

 We can create a new XHR object by the usual constructor way: